The Beginner’s Guide to Greenhouse Gardening

 In the coldest months:

-- Insulate with bubble wrap to retain heat
+- Insulate with bubble wrap to retain heat if you plan on growing through the winter

 - Add heating if protecting tender plants